-The back of the neck includes the cervical spine and the muscles and ligaments that surround and support it.
-The cervical spine is made up of seven bones called vertebrae.
+The back of your neck includes the cervical spine and the muscles and ligaments that surround and support it.
+Your cervical spine is made up of seven bones called vertebrae.

-- The first two are slightly different to the rest, as they attach the spine to the skull and allow the head to turn from side to side. - The lower five cervical vertebrae are roughly cylindrical in shape a bit like small tin cans with bony projections.
+- The first two are slightly different to the rest, as they attach your spine to your skull and allow your head to turn from side to side. - The lower five cervical vertebrae are roughly cylindrical in shape a bit like small tin cans with bony projections.

-The sides of the vertebrae are linked by small facet joints.
+The sides of your vertebrae are linked by small facet joints.

-Between each of the vertebrae is a 'disc'.
+Between each of your vertebrae is a disc.
 The discs are made of a tough fibrous outer layer and a softer gel-like inner part.
-The discs act like 'shock absorbers' and allow the spine to be flexible.
+The discs act like shock absorbers and allow your spine to be flexible.

 Strong ligaments attach to adjacent vertebrae to give extra support and strength.
-Various muscles attached to the spine enable the spine to bend and move in various ways.
+Various muscles attached to your spine enable your spine to bend and move in various ways.
 (The muscles and most ligaments are not shown in the diagram, for clarity.)

-The spinal cord, which contains nervous tissue carrying messages to and from the brain, is protected by the spine.
-Nerves from the spinal cord come out from between the vertebrae in the neck to take and receive messages to the neck and arms.
-A major blood vessel called the vertebral artery also runs alongside the vertebrae to carry blood to the rear (posterior) part of the brain.
+The spinal cord, which contains nervous tissue carrying messages to and from your brain, is protected by your spine.
+Nerves from your spinal cord come out from between the vertebrae in the neck to take and receive messages to the neck and arms.
+A major blood vessel called the vertebral artery also runs alongside the vertebrae to carry blood to the rear (posterior) part of your brain.